leviens/Real-time-human-gesture-recognition-system/README.md

 ## Technical details:
 The neural network model has been trained from scratch on a refined database, created from raw videos.
 Additional information on the data pipeline will be found inside the video_to_data notebook.

-In short, the videos are processed using various python libraries (such as cv2), and the mediapipe model is run frame by frame extracting hand landmarker data, which is then further refined to create the database.
+In short, the videos are processed using various python libraries (such as cv2), and the Mediapipe model is run frame by frame extracting hand landmarker data, which is then further refined to create the database.

 Each of the raw videos contain one single label, to remove the need for annotations, and they are stored remotely.

-The database is then used to train the neural network (which has a 3 layers architecture with dropout after each layer to handle overfitting) using the keras framework.
+The database is then used to train the neural network (which has a 3 layers architecture with dropout after each layer to handle overfitting) using the Keras framework.

 The model obtains very high accuracy on the test set (99%), with close to perfect performance on every gesture, by various metrics (precision, recall, f1 score).

 The videos have been taken by different people and in different cam scenarios, with different webcams, to reduce the bias;
 however, most of the data comes from videos of me in my room, therefore when used in different scenarios some loss in performance is to be expected.

-A lot of work is done by the mediapipe hand landmarker, and it will work differently with different setups and illumination conditions.
+A lot of work is done by the Mediapipe Hands model, and it will work differently with different setups and illumination conditions.

 ## Licensing:
 This project uses Mediapipe, which is licensed under the Apache License 2.0.
 You can find the full license at [https://github.com/google/mediapipe/blob/master/LICENSE].